MatthieuLemoine/push-receiver/README.md

 // First time
 // Register to GCM and FCM
-const credentials = await register(senderId); // You should call register only once and the store the credentials somewhere storeCredentials(credentials) // Store credentials to use it later const fcmToken = credentials.fcm.token; // Token to use to send notifications sendTokenToBackendOrWhatever(fcmToken);
+const credentials = await register(senderId); // You should call register only once and then store the credentials somewhere storeCredentials(credentials) // Store credentials to use it later const fcmToken = credentials.fcm.token; // Token to use to send notifications sendTokenToBackendOrWhatever(fcmToken);